adamcarheden/html-form-tools/README.md

 ## API
 ### ManagedInput()
 Arguments:
-1. input - The input to manage.
+1. Input - The input to manage.
 This can be the actual [HTMLInputElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement), or a string representing either the id of the element or a query selector that will return it as the first item.

 2. Callbacks - An object with functions as values and any combination of the following keys:
+	* **format**

+	Params:
+		* value - The validated, unformatted value of the input field
+		* cursorPos - The position of the cursor prior to formatting

+	Should return one of the following:
+		* A String suitable to assign to input.value
+		* An object with the keys:
+			* value: same as above
+			* cursorPos: The offset in the formatted string of the cursor.
+This is optional, but without it the cursor will be moved to the end of the input with each keystroke.

 	* **unformat** Should strip formatting applied by the format() callback and return the stripped value.

 	Params: